simondlevy/OneShot125/README.md

 ## Supported boards

-I have tested this library on a Teensy4.0 and TinyPICO board, but it should work on any Arduino-compatible board with a sufficient clock rate.
+I have tested this library on a Teensy4.0, TinyPICO (ESP32), and STM32F405 board, but it should work on any Arduino-compatible board with a sufficient clock rate.